Chandni (1991 film)

-Chandni is a 1991 Bangladeshi musical romantic drama film directed Ehtesham.
+Chandni is a 1991 Bangladeshi musical romantic drama film directed by Ehtesham.
 The film was produced and distributed by Ajanta Kothachitra.
-It stars Nayeem and Shabnaz in the lead roles and it is debut film of both.
+It stars Nayeem and Shabnaz in the lead roles and it is the debut film of both of them.
 It was released in theaters on 4 October 1991.
-The film was a super-hit critical and commercial success.
+The film was a critical and commercial success.
+The film was a remake of Ehtesham's 1967 film Chakori.